golchinpg/ssl-ids/README.md

     - `--anchor_cr_list (list): list of Corruption rates for anchors.
     - `--positive_mr_list (list): list of Mask rates for creating positive pairs.
     - `--anchor_mr_list (list): list of Mask rates for anchors.
+    - `--chkpt_path: The directory in which you want to save the checkpoint